witseie/AcousticSpanner/README.md

-# AudioWrench
+# Acoustic Spanner
 An Arduino driven, phased array of speakers used to impart a torque on objects using sound waves.

 ## Credits
-* Concept and Prototypes: Ermes Toninelli (e.toninelli.1@research.gla.ac.uk)
+* Concepts and Prototypes: Ermes Toninelli, Stuart Brown, Graham Gibson, Matthew Edgar (e.toninelli.1@research.gla.ac.uk)
 * Electronics: Mitchell A. Cox (mitchell.cox@wits.ac.za)
 * Firmware: Mitchell A. Cox
 * Other hardware: Ermes Toninelli